tmechouma/stores-sales-forcasting/README.md

 Develop a Python ML approach to help store managers forecast future sales.

 ## Workflow :
 The following workflow outlines the general process i conceived based on my experience.
 While we will follow it as a guideline, not all steps may be applicable to our specific case.
+It can be considered as a checklist.

 ## 1. Data Assessment and Preparation :

 ###  1.1 Data Assessment :

 Data assessment is a fundamental responsibility in a data scientist's workflow.
 Ensuring data is accurate, complete, and semantically coherent is essential—otherwise, machine learning models risk becoming biased, overfitted, or fundamentally flawed.
 As the saying goes: Garbage in, garbage out.
 High-quality inputs are non-negotiable for reliable, actionable outcomes.
+This step ends with a report that allows to have a clear idea about the quality of our data.

 ####  1.1.1 Accuracy :
 -  Inspect the columns (conventional nomination of the columns)